cyrusimap/cyrus-sasl/docsrc/sasl/components.rst

 ------------------------

-The simplest types of plugins to understand are those which provide SASL mechanisms, such as CRAM-MD5, DIGEST-MD5, GSSAPI, PLAIN, SRP, and so on.
+The simplest types of plugins to understand are those which provide SASL mechanisms, such as CRAM-MD5, DIGEST-MD5, GSSAPI, PLAIN, SCRAM, SRP, and so on.
 These mechanisms take care of both server-side and client-side parts of the SASL negotiation.
 If the given mechanism supports a security layer (that is, makes guarantees about privacy or integrity of data after the